 - Property type - House, condo, apartment, villa, commercial, etc.

-- Number of bedrooms and bathrooms - Give potential clients the option to choose a minimum number of desirable bedrooms and bathrooms.
+- The number of bedrooms and bathrooms - Give potential clients the option to choose a minimum number of desirable bedrooms and bathrooms.

-- Area or neighborhood - People will often want to live in a particular area (or close to it), so allow them to search by area, too.
+- Area or neighborhood - A prospective buyer will often want to live in a particular area (or close to it), so allow them to search by area, too.